refractionPOINT/lce_doc/docs/codelab_dr.md

 ### Goal

-The goal of is code lab will be to create a DR rule to detect the MITR ATT&CK framework [Control Panel Items](https://attack.mitre.org/techniques/T1196/) execution.
+The goal of is code lab will be to create a DR rule to detect the MITRE ATT&CK framework [Control Panel Items](https://attack.mitre.org/techniques/T1196/) execution.

 ### Services Used